This is my updated Thrivecart review a year after purchasing it for my business.

 Integration isn’t an exceptional feature to be excited about.

-But I love for the fact that Thrivecart and Josh’s team are constantly improving and adding new stuff along the way.
+But I love the fact that Thrivecart and Josh’s team are constantly improving and adding new stuff along the way.

 Like I said at the beginning of this ThriveCart review – From my experience so far, ThriveCart is one of the very few software out there that adds new features and integrations based on customer requests.